Explore our newest colors - free samples available

 An average microwave vent hood has low venting power and can move around 100 cubic feet of air per minute (CFM) on its highest setting.
 The average wall-mounted range hood can carry about 400 CFM, while some high-end ducted range hoods can move up to 1,200 CFM.
 This significant difference in venting power means that microwave vent hoods may struggle to keep up with the ventilation needs of a busy kitchen.

 There are several reasons why microwave vent hoods can have limited venting power.
-For one, many are designed with small fans that don't move much air, which can limit their ability to remove smoke and steam from your kitchen effectively.
-Additionally, because these appliances are often installed above the range or cooktop, they may not be able to effectively capture smoke and steam that rises higher than their intake.
+For one, many are designed with blower/ exhaust fans.
+This can limit their ability to remove smoke and steam from your kitchen area effectively.
+Also, because these appliances are often installed above the range or cooktop, they often will not capture smoke and steam that rises higher than their intake vents.

 Microwave vent hoods often cannot handle the high levels of cooking steam and grease from heavy cooking, such as frying or grilling, especially on a gas range or stove.
 This is due to these appliances' limited venting power and inadequate capture area, as discussed in previous subheadings.